aderusha/BoseQCMicMute/README.md

 ---

+## How to install Bose QC Mic Mute

+1. Download the latest release
+2. Unzip to a folder and double-click `BoseQCMicMute.exe` to launch

+---

 ## Additional notes

 * The headphones send media keys which are sometimes captured by media player software.
 That behavior can prevent this tool from working.
 [See this article](https://www.askvg.com/fix-media-keys-not-working-in-spotify-itunes-and-other-media-players/) for details on how you might deal with this.
 * If you want to modify the source code, keep in mind that this is developed with [AutoHotkey v2](https://www.autohotkey.com/v2/).
-The code will not work with v1 (which doesn't support modern sound interface access), so make sure you grab the right version
+The code will not work with v1 (which doesn't support modern sound interface access), so make sure you grab the right version.